* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Once your dog is conditioned to your chosen reward marker, you can start using it in training sessions to teach new skills.

 It’s important to mark the right behavior the instant your dog performs it.
 Accurate timing makes for more effective teaching!
-And remember to always follow your marker with a reward — you have about three seconds 1.5 seconds to deliver reinforcement, give or take, to keep up your dog’s conditioned association.
+And remember to always follow your marker with a reward — you have about 1.5 to three seconds to deliver reinforcement, give or take, to keep up your dog’s conditioned association.

 Before working with your dog, make sure you’re in a good headspace.
 It’s not always easy to communicate with another species.
 Even simple behaviors like lying down on cue can confuse our pets at first!